Need fresh thinking?

 For good or bad, all this activity has identified: 1) you; 2) that you are in the market for restaurants; and 3) the various devices, screens and sites you’ve visited.
-This enables a restaurant brand to market to you in a consistent way, and across all your devices.
+This enables a restaurant brand to market to you in a consistent way, and across all your online devices.
 When you’re on your laptop at home, you might see an ad on Facebook promoting a local restaurant.
 Then you may see an ad for the same restaurant on your smartphone.
 And if you’re a passenger in a car, digital geofencing technology may display an ad with information about the restaurant being just a few blocks away.
 Television can also be used to deliver these cross-channel programmatic ads.

 For savvy marketers at restaurants, this is all about managing the communication experience and talking directly to consumers where their eyes are.
 The stakes are high.
 In its 2016 State of Marketing study, Salesforce reports that high-performing corporate marketing teams are 34.4% more likely than underperforming teams to “be excellent” at creating and executing cross-channel customer experiences.**